bofh69/nfc2klipper/README.md

 is also configurable.

 See Spoolman's API documentation [here](https://donkie.github.io/Spoolman/) to see the names of the fields in Spoolman.
-You can also add extra fields in Spoolman for saving the data from the OpenTag3D tags.
+You can also add extra fields in Spoolman for saving more of the data from the OpenTag3D tags.

 ## See also